lbryio/lbry-android/QUICKSTART.md

 docker run -it lbry/android-base:latest /bin/bash
 ```

-**Protip:** You can also make use of Docker to run your builds on macOS or Windows.
+**Pro Tip:** You can also make use of Docker to run your builds on macOS or Windows.